llvm/llvm-project/llvm/docs/LangRef.rst

 Semantics:
 """"""""""

-Returns a positive i32 value (explicit vector length) that is unknown at compile time and depends on the hardware specification.
+Returns a non-negative i32 value (explicit vector length) that is unknown at compile time and depends on the hardware specification.
 If the result value does not fit in the result type, then the result is a :ref:`poison value <poisonvalues>`.